inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 :ned:`UdpBasicApp`, and all lamp nodes are specified in its ``destination`` parameter (a random destination is chosen for each packet.)

-The radio's parameters are not set, the default values will be used.
+The radio's parameters are not set; the default values will be used.
 We arbitrarily set the background noise power to -110 dBm.

 Results